Personal Backup Version 5.2

 The program performs the backup as above, but just once per day after the first logon (or startup).
 The next backup will then take place after the first logon (or startup) on the following day.

-Daily at hh:mm
+Daily at selected time

-After the user logs on (or starts Windows), the program is launched automatically but remains hidden except for the icon displayed in the Windows notification area.
-The backup task will be started when the user logs off (or shuts the computer down).
+The backup task will be started automatically each time when the user logs off (or shuts the computer down).
 If the user has previously logged on on the same day, the backup will only be started after the specified time of day.
 This prevents starting backups on multiple logoffs or system-initiated restarts.

-On first logon on ..
+On first logon

-After the user first logs on (or starts Windows) on the selected day of the week, the backup will be started.
+After the user first logs on (or starts Windows) on the selected days of the week, the backup will be started.

-On first logoff ..
+On first logoff

-After the user first logs off (or shuts the computer down) on the selected day of the week, the backup will be started.
+After the user first logs off (or shuts the computer down) on the selected days of the week, the backup will be started.

 If at least one automatic task is activated, the program adds itself to the Windows startup menu using the command line option /auto.